-Back to SSE Mathilde enrolled in the AFM program where the students could orient themselves to the industries that interested them.
+Back to SSE Mathilde enrolled in the AFM program (affärsutveckling och medieteknik, a specialty at the time) where the students could orient themselves to the industries that interested them.
 During that time, Mathilde not only got the opportunity to look into the film industry and made a few contacts, but she also studied everything from accounting to finance to strategy and marketing – all of the necessary building blocks for understanding what makes businesses tick and function.

 “The actual work of a producer starts from the film idea to market launching through development and production.”